 Any road trip requires adequate planning and preparation.
 Otherwise, a lot of things can go wrong.
-How good you prepare your boat for transport determines whether the vessel arrives in pristine condition or not.
+How well you prepare your boat for transport determines whether the vessel arrives in pristine condition or not.
 It’s the little things that count.
-A small crack or dent in the haul can grow into a larger problem due to the possible joggling and rocking that comes with transportation.
-You don’t want to “Blow off another Thousand”, do you now?
+A small crack or dent in the haul can grow into a larger problem due to the possible joggling and rocking that comes with the conveyance.
+You don’t want to “Blow off another Thousand”, do you know?
 First off, the entire transportation process is a hassle.
 Incurring more issues during and post-transit is an avoidable endeavor.
-At A-1 Auto Transport, we save our clients the trouble of going through such stress.
-We make the work easier for you by providing professional tips on how to prepare your boat for transport, free of charge.
+At A-1 AT, we save our clients the trouble of going through such stress.
+We make the work easier for you by providing professional tips on how to prepare your ship for conveyance, free of charge.
 After all, to share is to care.
 Following these simple do-it-yourself steps can save you from denting your wallet.

 Choose an ideal boat transport service

 The first and foremost thing you ought to take care of is finding the best boat transport service provider for you.
-A good boat transporter has an MC Number, a USDOT Number, and is regulated by the Federal Motor Carrier Safety Administration under the United States Department of Transportation.
-A-1 auto transport has a record that speaks for itself.
+A good craft hauler has an MC Number, and a USDOT Number, and is regulated by the Federal Motor Carrier Safety Administration under the United States Department of Transportation.
+A-1 AT has a record that speaks for itself.
 With over 25 years of experience in the business, you can rest assured you are getting the best services available.
-We offer local & interstate boat transport, coast to coast boat transport, and international boat shipping.
+We offer local & interstate boat carriers, coast-to-coast ship carriers, and international ship shipping.

 Clean and inspect your boat